areaDetector/ADSupport/README.md

     WITH_HDF5=YES
     HDF5_EXTERNAL=NO

-This allows areaDetector to not use a library at all (USE_XXX=NO) or to use an external version of the library if desired (XXX_EXTERNAL=YES) rather than the version in ADSupport.
+This allows areaDetector to not use a library at all (WITH_XXX=NO) or to use an external version of the library if desired (XXX_EXTERNAL=YES) rather than the version in ADSupport.